The Slide Show/ Neckerchief Slides

 hobby shop- they have metallic flakes, super-high gloss and more.

-be applied to slides- painting with melted crayons, batik-style resist and dye
+can be applied to slides- painting with melted crayons, batik-style

 - A woodworking stain technique that is quite interesting

-images with very thin acrylic paints that allow the wood tones to show
+the images with very thin acrylic paints that allow the wood tones to

 Slide Ideas and